China's foreign minister signals deeper ties with Russia | Law-Order

 - China

-Chinese Foreign Minister Wang Yi defended his country's position on the war in Ukraine on Sunday and signalled that China would deepen ties with Russia in the coming year.
+Chinese Foreign Minister Wang Yi defended what he said was his country's position of impartiality on the war in Ukraine on Sunday and signalled that China would deepen ties with Russia in the coming year.

-Wang, speaking by video to a conference in the Chinese capital, also blamed America for the deterioration in relations between the world's two largest economies, saying that China has "firmly rejected the United States' erroneous China policy."
-China has pushed back against Western pressure on trade, technology, human rights and its claims to a broad swath of the western Pacific, accusing the US of bullying.
+Wang, speaking by video to a conference in the Chinese capital, also blamed America for the deterioration in relations between the world's two largest economies, saying that China has ''firmly rejected the United States' erroneous China policy''.

-Wang said that China would "deepen strategic mutual trust and mutually beneficial cooperation" with Russia.

-"With regard to the Ukraine crisis, we have consistently upheld the fundamental principles of objectivity and impartiality, without favouring one side or the other, or adding fuel to the fire, still less seeking selfish gains from the situation," he said, according to an official text of his remarks.
+''With regard to the Ukraine crisis, we have consistently upheld the fundamental principles of objectivity and impartiality, without favouring one side or the other, or adding fuel to the fire, still less seeking selfish gains from the situation,'' Wang said, according to an official text of his remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)